Lewin’s Change Model Real-Life Example is Netflix. The Example of Three Stages of Kurt Lewin’s Change Management.

 The communication process should answer employees’ queries regarding rewards, control, efficiency, and relationship roles.
 In this stage, the information flow should be concrete, continuous, and multidirectional so that employees have a sufficient understanding of the personal associations of the change.
-Unavoidable misunderstandings may occur in this phase, so; communication should focus on making the change successful.
+Unavoidable misunderstandings may occur in this phase, so; communication should focus on making the transition successful.

 For example, An ice block cannot get converted into a new shape without melting it.
 So it would be best if you created a hot environment to melt the ice block.
 The temperature must be more than 32°F (0°C) temperature to melt the ice.
 So, here, increasing the temperature denotes the unfreezing stage.

-According to Lewin’s theory, unfreezing refers to preparation for accepting the new norms of the workplace.
+According to Lewin’s theory, unfreezing refers to preparation for accepting the new workplace norms.
 It is the initial stage to get ready to accept the change.
 The management needs to motivate employees to accept change.

-It will take time to transform the entire ice block into the water.
-Keep the glass in an isolated place and ensure the temperature is suitable for melting ice.
+It will take time to transform the entire ice block into water.
+Keep the glass isolated and ensure the temperature is suitable for melting ice.
 When the ice block completely transforms into water, pour it into a new pot to give it a unique shape.
 Here, pouring the water into a glass is changing steps or moving stage.
 Melting the ice denotes the change stage of Lewin’s theory.

-According to Lewin’s theory, changing refers to accepting the new norms and moving on to change.
-Thus, the employee starts to change and accept the new norms of the working place.
+According to Lewin’s theory, changing refers to accepting new norms and moving on to change.
+Thus, the employee starts to change and accept the new culture of the working place.

-Finally, keeping the glass in a cold place to transform the water into ice again.
-It is the way of freezing the water transform again into a new solid shape.
-It is called the process of refreezing and the final stage of Lewin’s change management model.
+Finally, keep the glass in a cold place to transform the water into ice again.
+It is the way of freezing the water to transform it again into a new solid shape.
+It is called the refreezing process and the final stage of Lewin’s change management model.